-State of Format Write Range Action By Drive Completed All valid user space addresses The host's data will be written as provided.
+Table 19 - Writing During different Format States State of Format Write Range Action By Drive Completed All valid user space addresses The host's data will be written as provided.
 Not Complete and running All valid user space addresses The host's data shall be written as provided.
 Format state shall not be changed.
-Not complete not Valid user space addresses prior to temporary STA The host's data shall be written as provided.
+Not complete, not running Valid user space addresses prior to temporary STA The host's data shall be written as provided.
 Format state shall not be changed.
-Not complete, not running Valid user space addresses at or beyond start of temporary STA.
-Note: This includes The background format shall be restarted using parameters saved in the MTA structures.
+Valid user space addresses at or beyond start of temporary STA.
+The background format shall be restarted using parameters saved in the MTA structures.
 The BGformatRestarted Media Event shall be posted.
-The format state is now "Not Complete and Running", so the write shall proceed accordingly. relocations into a spare area beyond the temporary STA.
+The format state is now "Not Complete and Running", so the write shall proceed accordingly.
+Note: This includes relocations into a spare area beyond the temporary STA.